 Two well-known theories of city size are the urban hierarchy model (central place theory) and the differentiated plane model.
 In the urban hierarchy model, originated by August Losch and Walter Christaller, plants in various industries have a characteristic market radius that results from the interplay of three factors: economies of scale in production, transportation costs, and the way the demand for land is spread over space.
 The larger the economies of scale in production and the lower the transportation costs, the larger the radius of territory that will be served by that industry to minimize costs.
 In contrast, if the price of real estate is bid up to high levels in the resulting cities, this will tend to create smaller radii.
-As a result, small cities contain activities with short market radii, while large cities emerge to contain activities of both small and large radii.
+As a result, small cities contain activities

+Congestion An action taken by one agent that decreases the incentives for other agents to take similar actions.
+Compare to the opposite effect of a complementarity. with short market radii, while large cities emerge to contain activities of both small and large radii.
 Generally speaking, activities of a national scope, such as government and finance, will be located in a single city (though not necessarily the same large city because of the effect of congestion costs).
 Clearly, the urban hierarchy approach applies better to nonexport industries than to export industries.
 When countries have different specializations in the international market or are at different stages of economic development, the size distribution of cities may potentially differ.
 For example, a developing country that still overwhelmingly specializes in agriculture might reasonably have one or two large cities serving national industries such as finance and government and many smaller towns serving local agricultural areas.
 A country with a highly differentiated manufacturing and service base might have a large number of medium-size cities.